Mar 17, 2017

 Master the endurance sports that make up off-road racing by learning what they are, how they work, and what makes them great.

 The Get Lost Racing Podcast, hosted by Kyle M. Bondo, is a podcast about defining off-road racing disciplines!
-Each episode takes a look into an off-road sport and explains what it is, how it works, and how you can experience it.
+Each episode takes a look at an off-road sport and explains what it is, how it works, and how you can experience it.
 How am I going to do that?
 By teaching you what they are, how they work, and how you can experience them.
 One discipline at a time.

 Why one discipline at a time?
 Ask yourself, "What is off-road racing?"
 Some define it as a format of racing where various classes of specially modified vehicles compete in races through off-road environments.
 Where does a mountain bike fit into that definition?
 Isn’t a mountain bike race an off-road race?

 Then you get someone to raise their hand and ask, "Don’t you mean endurance racing?"
 To which others define endurance racing as a form of motorsport racing which is meant to test the durability of equipment and endurance of participants.
-Motor sports again!
+Motorsports again!
 Only this time its teams of multiple drivers attempt to cover a large distance in a single event.
-Sound like the motor sports rampage of the Baja 1000, not the mountain bike endurance race of the Whisky 50.
+Sound like the motorsports rampage of the Baja 1000, not the mountain bike endurance race of the Whisky 50.
 Still, others might try to call it endurance sports.

 Now, this is where it starts to get tricky.
 Endurance Sports is a relative description of just about any sport depending on the nature of the athlete in the sport.
 It could go on to describe any intense effort that lasts over 1 or more hours.
-A trail runner could consider a 5-mile run as an endurance sport, while an ultra-trail runner doing 100 miles would feel very differently that definition.
+A trail runner could consider a 5-mile run as an endurance sport, while an ultra-trail runner doing 100 miles would feel very differently from that definition.
 You could be overly scientific and determine that endurance sports are prolonged efforts in which you use your aerobic system more than your anaerobic system.